flatironinstitute/nixpack/README.md

 ### Bootstrapping

 The configured `bootstrapCompiler` is used to build the configured `compiler`, which is used to build all other packages.
+To disable bootstrapping, just make `compiler` itself external (i.e., set them the same).

 ### `packs`

 The world, like `nixpkgs`.
 It contains `repo` with package descriptor generators and `pkgs`.

+You can have multiple instances of `packs` with different preferences (for example, to make package sets with different compilers).
+These can be created based on other `packs` using `packs.withPrefs { ... }` to override `prefs.nix`.